Manidatta1/Employee-Resignation-Performance-Statistical-Analysis/README.md

 ---

-## 🔬 Key Insights
+## Key Insights

-- Significant difference in performance scores and salaries across departments
+- Students with internet access scored significantly higher, with a p-value of 5.28e-08.
-- Younger employees had a higher resignation rate in certain roles
+- Studying more than 10 hours led to a notable improvement in exam scores.
-- Strong correlations between years at the company and performance score
+- Parental education level showed a strong impact on academic performance.
-- Gender disparity observed in average salaries and leadership roles
+- The average exam score was estimated with a 95% confidence interval between 67.00 and 67.15.

 ---

-## 💡 Conclusion
+## Conclusion

-This statistical analysis provides actionable insights into employee resignation patterns and performance dynamics.
-The findings support data-driven HR interventions and workforce planning strategies.
+This statistical analysis provides actionable insights into the key drivers of student academic success.
+The findings support educational interventions, targeted tutoring programs, and strategic improvements in school environments.

 ---

-## 👨‍💻 Author
+## Author

 **ManiDatta**
 Master’s in Data Science @ University of Colorado Boulder
 [GitHub](https://github.com/Manidatta1)